 REST (Representational State Transfer) is an architectural style for designing networked applications.
 It relies on a stateless, client-server communication model and uses standard HTTP methods to perform operations on resources.

 RESTful routes are essentially the endpoints defined in a REST API, allowing clients to interact with server resources.
-Each route typically combines a URL with an HTTP verb (such as GET
+Each route typically combines a URL with an HTTP verb (such as GET, POST, PUT, DELETE) to specify the action to be performed.
+These routes correspond to CRUD (Create, Read, Update, Delete) operations, which are fundamental to interacting with resources in a RESTful manner.

 RESTful routes example